Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Exercise 6.2: Running installers only during setup/installation

 The current endpoints always calls `endpointConfiguration.EnableInstallers()` which is not recommended for production.
-Processes often need additional permissions to create queues and storage schemas and in production you want to run least privileged.
+Processes often need additional permissions to create queues and storage schemas and in production it is prefered to run least privileged.

 ### Step 1

-Open `ProgramService.cs` of Billing
+Open `ProgramService.cs` of Billing.

 ### Step 2